jamesolano2001/Turn-based-RPG-Game/README.md

 -The health bar of each monster will be deducted depending on the answer.

--The player can heal after each battle at a town
+-The player can heal after each battle at a town by resting.
+However they may not get a chance to fully rest.

 -After defeating the final boss monster, the total score will determine the ending the player gets.